 For anyone unsatisfied with the bumps, nicks, and rips of traditional hair removal methods like shaving and waxing, the offer of a permanent solution can be too hard to pass up.
-As it is, women are estimated to spend over $10,000 and 58.4 days on hair removal over the course of their life on average– so why not spend all of that time and money on a more lasting solution?
+As it is, women are estimated to spend over $10,000 and 58.4 days on hair removal over the course of their life on average– so why not spend all of that time and money on a more permanent solution?

 That’s the question that has led so many women to the posh spas and clinics where laser, IPL, and electrolysis are administered.

-These modern advancements are justifiably tempting, but it’s crucial to understand each method’s key components before rushing off to book a session.
+These modern techniques are tempting, but it’s crucial to understand each method’s key components before rushing off to book a session.
 Though all three use heat to destroy the hair follicle, they’re far from alike and shouldn’t be thought of as interchangeable.
 Get to know the differences between laser, IPL, and electrolysis with this quick guide aimed at helping you choose which is right for you.

 What’s the difference between laser, ipl, and electrolysis?